joshuaburkhalter/2n-Helios/readme.md

-# 2n-helios client
+# 2n-helios-client

-`2n-helios` is a node-style API for interfacing with 2n door access control panels.
+`2n-helios-client` is a node-style API for interfacing with 2n door access control panels.

 To use:
 ```js